MESH-Research/invenio-stats-dashboard/_sources/architecture.md.txt

 There is one index for each year, suffixed like this: `stats-community-events-2021`.
 The indices are collectively aliased to `stats-community-events`.

+#### Community events initialization check

+The aggregator classes depend on the existence of community events in the `stats-community-events` index to perform their calculations efficiently.
+To ensure that aggregations can proceed without expensive per-record checks, the system includes an automatic initialization check and error handling mechanism.

+**Initialization Check Process:**

+1. **Upfront Validation**: At the start of each aggregation run, the base aggregator class (`CommunityAggregatorBase`) performs a single, efficient check to verify that the `stats-community-events` index exists and contains records.

+2. **Error Detection**: If the index doesn't exist or is empty, the aggregator raises a `CommunityEventsNotInitializedError` exception instead of proceeding with expensive per-record checks.

+3. **Automatic Initialization**: The Celery aggregation task (`aggregate_community_record_stats`) catches this exception and automatically runs the bulk community events creation process using the existing `CommunityStatsService.generate_record_community_events()` method.

+4. **Graceful Displacement**: Rather than retrying the aggregation after initialization (which could take hours for large repositories), the current aggregation run is gracefully displaced.
+The task logs that initialization was completed and that the next scheduled run will proceed normally.

+**Benefits of This Approach:**

+- **Performance**: Eliminates expensive per-aggregation checks that were causing significant slowdowns
+- **Automatic Recovery**: No manual intervention required when community events are missing
+- **Resource Efficiency**: Uses the existing bulk creation logic rather than duplicating functionality
+- **Lock Safety**: The aggregation task lock ensures no race conditions during initialization
+- **Clear Logging**: Detailed messages explain what's happening and what to expect

+**When This Occurs:**

+This mechanism primarily handles the edge case of new installations where there are pre-existing records but no community events have been generated yet.
+In normal operation, community events are created automatically when records are added to or removed from communities through the standard service components.

+#### Usage events migration check

+The usage aggregator classes (delta and snapshot) depend on the existence of migrated usage events that include `community_ids` fields to perform their calculations efficiently.
+To ensure that usage aggregations can proceed without expensive per-event checks, the system includes an automatic migration check and error handling mechanism.

+**Migration Check Process:**

+1. **Upfront Validation**: At the start of each aggregation run, usage aggregator classes perform a single, efficient check to verify that the usage event indices (`events-stats-record-view` and `events-stats-file-download`) exist and contain events with `community_ids` fields.

+2. **Error Detection**: If the indices don't exist or events lack the `community_ids` field, the aggregator raises a `UsageEventsNotMigratedError` exception instead of proceeding with expensive per-event checks.

+3. **Automatic Migration**: The Celery aggregation task (`aggregate_community_record_stats`) catches this exception and automatically runs the usage events migration process using the existing `EventReindexingService.reindex_events_with_metadata()` method.

+4. **Graceful Displacement**: Rather than retrying the aggregation after migration (which could take hours for large repositories), the current aggregation run is gracefully displaced.
+The task logs that migration was completed and that the next scheduled run will proceed normally.

+**Benefits of This Approach:**

+- **Performance**: Eliminates expensive per-event checks that were causing significant slowdowns
+- **Automatic Recovery**: No manual intervention required when usage events need migration
+- **Resource Efficiency**: Uses the existing migration logic rather than duplicating functionality
+- **Lock Safety**: The aggregation task lock ensures no race conditions during migration
+- **Clear Logging**: Detailed messages explain what's happening and what to expect

+**When This Occurs:**

+This mechanism primarily handles the edge case of installations where there are pre-existing usage events that haven't been migrated to include community metadata.
+In normal operation, new usage events are automatically enriched with community information when they are indexed.

+**Execution Order:**

+The usage events migration check follows the community events initialization check in execution order, ensuring that community events are available before attempting to migrate usage events that depend on them.

 #### Enriched record usage events

 In order to efficiently aggregate usage statistics by community, and in order to provide subcounts based on record metadata fields, the `invenio-stats-dashboard` module enriches the standard `invenio-stats` usage events with community and record metadata fields.
 This is done by overriding the default `invenio-stats` index templates for the `stats-events-record-view` and `stats-events-file-download` indices.